-For a publisher, one of the biggest concerns is what happens if a writer breaks their publishing contract?
+For a publisher, one of the biggest concerns is what happens if a writer breaches a publishing contract?
 There are various scenarios in which this can happen, but perhaps the most concerning for publishers is when the writer lies in the originality of their work.
 For example, in 2003 Norma Khouri’s supposedly non-fiction novel Forbidden Love about an honour killing in Jordan was exposed as a literary hoax as the author had grown up in the United States and had likely appropriated someone else’s story as her own.

-Breach of Publishing Contract
+Breaching a Publishing Contract

 A publishing contract can be breached by a writer intentionally or unintentionally.
 Often unintentional, writers may breach the author sales clause of a contract that allows them a certain number of free copies of their books.
 Writers that take these books to sell at speaking events are technically in breach of contract since the contract will stipulate that books must be sold through the publisher and not the writer.

 Most publishing contracts also contain warranties that are designed to protect the publisher and limit their liability.
 Warranties are a kind of promise that the author gives to the publisher once they sign the contract, and can include warranties such as:

 - That the work is original;

 - The work does not infringe any copyright, the trade marks, or any other intellectual property of another party;